 Teacher Status in Religious Education or Home Economics.

-Some awards are small (only a few hundred pounds); others are much larger, where
+Some awards are small (only a few hundred pounds); others are much larger, where the need is established.

 Most of those receiving scholarships have gained one or more of the following qualifications: PGCE, PGDE, BEd, BA (with Qualified Teacher Status), MEd, MA, MSc, and occasionally PhD (principally for applicants who are themselves the trainers of teachers).

-Awards have also occasionally been made to those taking technical or specialist qualifications for teaching children with a variety of special needs, but in general financial assistance is given only to those who will work within
+Awards have also occasionally been made to those taking technical or specialist qualifications for teaching children with a variety of special needs, but in general financial assistance is given only to those who will work within the formal education system.

 The Trustees require that applicants will have explored all sources of university,